DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

-Once you’ve got your brand spanking new yoga mat, you’ll want try to get a sling to roll up the mat tightly and transport it to the studio and back.
+Once you’ve got your brand spanking new yoga mat, you’ll want try to get a sling (also referred to as a yoga mat carrier, or carrying strap) to roll up the mat tightly and transport it to the studio and back.
 Slings are great because they’re affordable, lightweight, and functional.
 You just fasten the attachments and toss the yoga mat over your shoulder.

 Yoga mat slings or carriers can be made from various materials and can have buckles, Velcro straps, or other types of attachments.
 They can also range in length from 3 to 6 feet.
 Since they’re all different, look for one with good reviews that meets your needs.